mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_protocolclass.md

 ## Use of PROTOCOLCLASS macros

-You can make your life a little easier with `PROTOCOLCLASS` macros.
-The above example would be transformed into:
+`PROTOCOLCLASS` macros can make your life a little easier.
+The above example would be transformed with macros into:

 `Foo.h`: